F-1 Optional Practical Training

 (e) if applicable, the student has completed all course requirements except the dissertation/thesis

-- Please make a decision about the OPT start date before you come for the appointment.
+- Please make a decision about the OPT start date before you request the OPT I-20.

-The ISO advisor will issue a new I-20 Form with OPT recommendation on page 3 of the I-20 form.
-After approximately 10 business days, you must pick up this I-20 form from the ISO.
-Please sign it and make a copy of pages 1 and 3.
+The ISO advisor will issue a new I-20 Form with OPT recommendation on page 2 of the I-20 form.
+After approximately 5 to 10 business days, you must pick up this I-20 form from the ISO.
+Please sign it and make a copy of pages 1 and 2.
 You will need the copy of this I-20 form to appy for OPT.

 Mailing the OPT Application to USCIS